tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 ## Intermission

-From the BCCWJ語彙表 dataset mentioned in the beginning of the article we find the following.
+From the `BCCWJ語彙表` data set mentioned in the beginning of the article we find the following.

 | Most frequently used N words | % of written Japanese             |
 | -----------                  | -----------                       |